krispayne/CIS-Settings/README.md

 ## CIS settings for Mac (10.9, 10.10, and 10.11)

-This is an attempt at checking off the list for auditing and remediating CIS Level 1 settings on an OS X installation via BASH
+This is an attempt at checking off the list for auditing and remediating CIS Level 1 settings on an OS X installation via `bash`

 Several lines do not work and have been commented out.
 Certain one's will hose a system.
 Left in the script for reference.